Tintoretto: The years of apprenticeship

 Tintoretto was born in Venice in 1518.
-His father, Battista, was a dyer, or tintore; hence the son got the nickname of Tintoretto, "little dyer", or "dyer's boy".
+His father, Battista, was a dyer – tintore in Italian and tintor in Venetian; hence the son got the nickname of Tintoretto, "little dyer", or "dyer's boy".
 Tintoretto is known to have had at least one sibling, a brother named Domenico, although an unreliable 17th-century account says his siblings numbered 22.
 The family was believed to have originated from Brescia, in Lombardy, then part of the Republic of Venice.
 Older studies gave the Tuscan town of Lucca as the origin of the family.

 Little is known of Tintoretto's childhood or training.
 According to his early biographers Carlo Ridolfi (1642) and Marco Boschini (1660), his only formal apprenticeship was in the studio of Titian, who angrily dismissed him after only a few days—either out of jealousy of so promising a student (in Ridolfi's account) or because of a personality clash (in Boschini's version).
 From this time forward the relationship between the two artists remained rancorous, despite Tintoretto's continued admiration for Titian.
 For his part, Titian actively disparaged Tintoretto, as did his adherents.

 Tintoretto sought no further teaching but studied on his own account with laborious zeal.
 According to Ridolfi, he gained some experience by working alongside artisans who decorated furniture with paintings of mythological scenes, and studied anatomy by drawing live models and dissecting cadavers.
 He lived poorly, collecting casts, bas-reliefs, and prints, and practising with their aid.
-At some time, possibly in the 1540s, Tintoretto acquired models of Michelangelo's Dawn, Day, Dusk and Night, which he studied in numerous drawings made from all angles.
-Now and afterwards he very frequently worked by night as well as by day.
+At some time, possibly in the 1540s, Tintoretto acquired models of Michelangelo's Dawn, Day, Dusk and Night, which he and his workshop studied in numerous drawings made from all angles on blue paper.
+Now and afterward he very frequently worked by night as well as by day.
 His noble conception of art and his high personal ambition were both evidenced in the inscription which he placed over his studio Il disegno di Michelangelo ed il colorito di Tiziano ("Michelangelo's drawing and Titian's colour").

 Early works

 The young painter Andrea Schiavone, four years Tintoretto's junior, was much in his company.
 Tintoretto helped Schiavone at no charge with wall paintings, and in many subsequent instances, he also worked for nothing, and thus succeeded in obtaining commissions.
 The two earliest mural paintings of Tintoretto—done, like others, for next to no pay—are said to have been Belshazzar's Feast and a Cavalry Fight.
 These have both long since perished, as have all his frescoes, early or later.
-The first work of his to attract some considerable notice was a portrait group of himself and his brother—the latter playing the guitar—with a nocturnal effect; this has also been lost.
+The first work of his to attract some considerable notice was a portrait group of himself and his brother — the latter playing the guitar — with a nocturnal effect; this has also been lost.
 It was followed by some historical subject, which Titian was candid enough to praise.